shhoff424/CV/README.md

 *   **Recommender Systems**
 *   **Explainable AI (XAI)**

-Currently, I am focused on advancing these fields by leveraging **KG-based LLM Prompting**.
+Currently, I am focused on advancing these fields by leveraging **Graph-based LLM Prompting**.

 ### Education
 - Received the **B.A.
 Degree** in **Business Administration** from **Sungkyunkwan Univ.**, Seoul, Korea (Mar., 2012 ~ Feb., 2018)